TheAbstract/security/readme.md

 4. for all applications and sites where it is available, enable [two-factor authentication](https://en.wikipedia.org/wiki/Multi-factor_authentication).

 ## general

 - avoid public or shared computers when doing anything important.
 - never plug in any usb-device into your computer that isn't yours or comes from someone you don't seriously trust.

+## secure your hardware

+- encrypt your computers/devices hard-drive.
+- this should be the first things you do when setting up a new device.
+- your devices should not be accessible (from any state; off, sleep, locked screen) without a password.

 todo: